RashmiThrauka/IWMI-Project---Face-Mask-Detector-with-CNN/README.md

 - Improperly worn masks where the face is still visible are correctly identified as without_mask
 - Masks being removed or pulled down are correctly classified as without_mask
 - Shows the model has learned genuine mask features rather than just detecting mask-shaped objects
+- Multiple faces in a single image are detected and classified independently and correctly

 **Where it fails:**
 - Novelty or printed masks with a face printed on them are misclassified as without_mask, since the model associates visible facial features with the unmasked class